The IMDB dataset

 Right here’s what it’s best to take away from this instance:

-• You normally have to do fairly a little bit of preprocessing in your uncooked information so as to have the ability to feed it – as tensors – right into a neural community.
+- You normally have to do fairly a little bit of preprocessing in your uncooked information so as to have the ability to feed it – as tensors – right into a neural community.
 Sequences of phrases could be encoded as binary vectors, however there are different encoding choices, too.

-• Stacks of dense layers with relu activations can clear up a variety of issues (together with sentiment classification), and also you’ll probably use them ceaselessly.
+activations can clear up a variety of issues (together with sentiment classification), and also you’ll probably use them ceaselessly. - In a binary classification drawback (two output courses), your community ought to finish with a dense layer with one unit and a

-• With such a scalar sigmoid output on a binary classification drawback, the loss perform it’s best to use is binary_crossentropy.
+activation: the output of your community needs to be a scalar between 0 and 1, encoding a chance. - With such a scalar sigmoid output on a binary classification drawback, the loss perform it’s best to use is

-• As they get higher on their coaching information, neural networks ultimately begin overfitting and find yourself acquiring more and more worse outcomes on information they’ve
+optimizer is usually a adequate alternative, no matter your drawback.
+That’s one much less factor so that you can fear about. - As they get higher on their coaching information, neural networks ultimately begin overfitting and find yourself acquiring more and more worse outcomes on information they’ve

 by no means seen earlier than.
 You should definitely at all times monitor efficiency on information that’s outdoors of the coaching set.